Deploy prebuilt apps

 Load the reference bundle

 Nomasx-1 ships with a curated set of reference rows — SoD baseline, settings, custom lists.
-These are not part of the schema bootstrap; they're loaded by a dedicated job:
+These are loaded by a dedicated job:

-The job reads ${LIBERTY_APPS_DIR}/nomasx1-reference.tar.gz and inserts the rows into the matching tables.
+The job reads ${LIBERTY_APPS_DIR}/nomasx1-reference.tar.gz (which lives at /apps/config/nomasx1-reference.tar.gz inside the container) and inserts the rows into the matching tables.
 Safe to re-run — set replace = true in Run with parameters for a destructive TRUNCATE + INSERT cycle.

 See Bundled jobs → nomasx1-import-reference for the parameter reference.